hyperledger/firefly-ethconnect/README.md

 The JSON/RPC specification exposed natively by Go-ethereum and other Ethereum protocol implementations, provides a rich low-level API for interfacing with the node.
-It is usually exposed over HTTP (as well as IPC) so can be connected over a network, and have security layered in front of it (as has been down within the Kaleido platform).
+It is usually exposed over HTTP (as well as IPC) so can be connected over a network, and have security layered in front of it (as has been done within the Kaleido platform).

 However, applications seldom code directly to the JSON/RPC API when deploying